 - The defendant violated a state or local statute, ordinance, or regulation;

-- The death or injury resulted from an act the statute, ordinance, or regulation was intended to prevent; and
+- The injury resulted from an act the statute, ordinance, or regulation was intended to prevent; and

-- The victim was a member of a group the statute, ordinance, or regulation was intended to protect.10
+- You were a member of a group the statute, ordinance, or regulation was intended to protect.10

 Stairway injuries depend on a number of factors, including: